seperman/deepdiff/deepdiff/diff_doc.rst

 exclude_regex_paths: list, default = None
     :ref:`exclude_regex_paths_label`
     List of string regex paths or compiled regex paths objects to exclude from the report.
 If only one item, you can pass it as a string or regex compiled object.

-hasher: default = DeepHash.murmur3_128bit
-    Hash function to be used.
-If you don't want Murmur3, you can use Python's built-in hash function by passing hasher=hash.
-This is for advanced usage and normally you don't need to modify it.

-view: string, default = text
-    :ref:`view_label`
-    Views are different "formats" of results.
-Each view comes with its own features.
-    The choices are text (the default) and tree.
-    The text view is the original format of the results.
-    The tree view allows you to traverse through the tree of results.
-So you can traverse through the tree and see what items were compared to what.

 exclude_types: list, default = None
     :ref:`exclude_types_label`